stakater/K8s-Cost-Optimizer/README.md

 kubectl apply -f https://raw.githubusercontent.com/stakater/k8s-cost-optimizer/master/deployments/kubernetes/k8s-cost-optimizer.yaml
 ```

-By default, Reloader gets deployed in default namespace and watches changes secrets and configmaps in all namespaces.
+By default, K8s Cost Optimizer gets deployed in default namespace and watches changes secrets and configmaps in all namespaces.

 ### Helm Charts

-Alternatively if you have configured helm on your cluster, you can add reloader to helm from our public chart repository and deploy it via helm using below mentioned commands.
+Alternatively if you have configured helm on your cluster, you can add K8s Cost Optimizer to helm from our public chart repository and deploy it via helm using below mentioned commands.

 ```bash
 helm repo add stakater https://stakater.github.io/stakater-charts